ggraner/DataHubs/_posts/2022-11-07-framework-core.md

 ---
 layout: post
-title: Framework Core
+title: The Framework Core
 ---

 There are different Layers, Processes, Connections, Dependencies and Terms used to cover a broad range of categories or "ingredients" for a Data Hub.
+This is how they work together:

 ![](framework_core.jpg)

-The most important Terms are:
+The most important categories are:
 * Data Scope
 * Data Import Layer
 * Operations Layer